miaonaise/ABB-Summer-2017/PythonOCC/PythonOCC.md

 Since PythonOCC is based on Open CASCADE Technology (OCCT) modules, one can refer moduels to their documentation which explains the modules in more detail: https://www.opencascade.com/doc/occt-6.9.1/refman/html/index.html

-Or begin with the OCCT tutorial to learn how to use some modules: https://www.opencascade.com/doc/occt-7.0.0/overview/html/occt__tutorial.html
+OCCT tutorial (learn how to use some modules): https://www.opencascade.com/doc/occt-7.0.0/overview/html/occt__tutorial.html

 Script examples: https://github.com/tpaviot/pythonocc-core/tree/master/examples